 Whether you are working with repurposed wood or reclaimed wood, one thing will become clear quickly.
 You need good tools, varied skills, and lots of patience.
 Your wood project is unlikely to be a quick and easy job that you can bang out in less than an hour.

 Before you begin any project, make sure you have a specific goal in mind.
 Will you construct a bookcase?
 A wine rack?
-Or, will you just be crafting and experimenting to become familiar with a the properties and characteristics of different types of wood?
+Or, will you just be crafting and experimenting to become familiar with the properties and characteristics of different types of wood?
 Take all these questions into consideration before you start.

-Repurposed Versus Reclaimed
+Repurposed vs. Reclaimed

 First, a quick lesson on the differences between repurposed wood and reclaimed wood.